jhu-dvrk/dvrk-readthedocs/docs/pages/introduction/manual.rst

   connections between the controllers and the arms as well as between the controllers and the PC.

-* **Compile the software with ROS** - This has to be performed once per user, and each user should maintain their own version of the software in their home directory.
+* **Compile the software with ROS** - This has to be performed once per user.
+  Each user should maintain their own version of the software in their home directory.
 The core software for the dVRK can be built without ROS, but we strongly recommend you use ROS and its build tools.

+  * :ref:`ROS 2 <ros2>` **preferred**
   * :ref:`ROS 1 <ros1>`
-  * :ref:`ROS 2 <ros2>`

 * **Controller connectivity** - This has to be performed once per computer.
-The goal is to make sure you have the proper hardware and OS configuration to communicate with the controllers over :ref:`FireWire <firewire>` or :ref:`Ethernet <ethernet>`.
+The goal is to make sure you have the proper hardware and OS configuration to communicate with the controllers over FireWire or Ethernet (see :ref:`connectivity introduction<connectivity_intro>`).

 * **Configuration** - :ref:`The configuration steps <configuration>`
   have to be performed once per robotic arm.
 Once the configuration